smart-data-models/dataModel.Transportation/CrowdFlowObserved/doc/spec.md

     for datetime intervals, it can be used two separate attributes:
     `dateObservedFrom`, `dateObservedTo`.

-    -   Attribute type: [DateTime](https://schema.org/DateTime) or an ISO8601
+    -   Attribute type: GeoProperty.
+[DateTime](https://schema.org/DateTime) or an ISO8601
         interval represented as [Text](https://schema.org/Text).
     -   Mandatory